conorcarrion/Webhook-hiring-challenge/Challenge.md

       "source": "github",
       "change_type": "push",
       "data": {
-        "repository": "repo that was pushed to, ex: revendai/isengard", "branch": "name of the branch the changes were pushed to, ex: main",, "commit": "commit sha that is the HEAD after the push", "author": "Name/email of the author, ex: Alex Reis <alex@revend.ai>", "message": "Last commit message that is not a merge commit", }
+        "repository": "repo that was pushed to, ex: head/main", "branch": "name of the branch the changes were pushed to, ex: main",, "commit": "commit sha that is the HEAD after the push", "author": "Name/email of the author, ex: name <name@company.com>", "message": "Last commit message that is not a merge commit", }
     }